RoyElkabetz/CityLearn-MAD-CATS/battery/BATTERY.md

 ## The Storage Device Model

 Understanding the model of the buildings' storage devices used in the environment is very important.
-This model should be used in our agent's decision-making process (known as ``domain knowledge'') instead of training the agent in a model-free framework, which could be much more difficult.

-Most of the storage-device model parameters are not part of the input data (e.g., capacity and nominal power), However, they could easily be inferred following a simple action protocol (like taking the maximal action, $a=1$) for a few time steps (you can think of this as informative exploration).
+This model will be used in our agent's decision-making process (known as "domain knowledge") instead of using model-free Reinforcement Learning framework, which would be problematic in the current environment due to the lack of data.
+Most of the storage-device model parameters are not part of the input data (e.g., capacity and nominal power).
+However, they could easily be computed following a simple action protocol (like by taking extreme actions, $a=1$) for a few time steps (you can think of this as informative exploration).

-In this section, we describe the storage-device (battery) model as defined in the CityLearn 2022 environment and how it relates to an agent's actions.
+In this section, we describe the storage-device (battery) model as defined in the CityLearn 2022 environment and how it relates to the agents' actions.

 ### Battery model

-The authors in \cite{ghasemi2020multi}\cite{shojaeighadikolaei2021demand} model a storage device's State-of-charge (SoC) in a continuous time domain using the next equation
+The authors in [1] snd [2] model a storage device's State-of-charge (SoC) in a continuous time domain using the next equation

 $$
 \phi(t) = \phi(0) + \frac{1}{C}\int_{0}^{t} P_{Storage}(\tau)d\tau